 Time for Completion

 Tables 4 and 5 below detail the time taken to complete each task.
 The task which took the longest average time for mobile participants to complete was task 4, searching for admission criteria, with a time of 3:20 from the one participant who was able to complete the task.
-It is important to note that all mobile participants failed task 7, searching for course descriptions.
+It is important to note that all mobile participants failed task 7, searching for course descriptions..
 The shortest time for mobile was task 6, finding the number of classes taught each term, which took the one participant who was able to complete the task 16 seconds to complete.
 It is important to note that that participant demonstrated the shortest completion times for all of the tasks except for one, and qualitatively demonstrated the highest technology proficiency out of all participants.
 That participant also had the shortest average task completion, and shortest overall test out of any participant in the entire mobile/desktop combined study.
 Unfortunately, for the reasons outlined in the participants’ section above, we can only make speculations and cannot accurately conclude what the reasons for these discrepancies may be.

 Table 4 Time on Task per Participant for Mobile (*** indicates a failure)